Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Open problems

-From the first and the third examples above we also see that the properness no longer implies completeness like in $\mathbb{R}^3$.

-Because we can not find simple counter-examples, although there are so much difference compared with the case of $\mathbb{R}^3$, for stationary surfaces in $\mathbb{R}^4_1$ we conjecture that Collin's theorem might still be valid.
-If this is true, it will complement previous existence results and deeply influence our understanding of the embedding problem in $\mathbb{R}^4_1$.
+Because simple counter-examples are not found, we suspect that Collin's theorem might still be true for stationary surfaces in $\mathbb{R}^4_1$.
+This question might deeply influence our understanding of the embedding problem as well as the surface class with finite total curvature.

 \begin{problem} Assume that a complete stationary surface in $\mathbb{R}^4_1$ has finite total Gaussian curvature, i.e. $\int |K| \mathrm{d}M<+\infty$.
 Does it imply that $\int |-K+\mathrm{i}K^\bot| \mathrm{d}M<+\infty$? \end{problem}